highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/02.subsurface-scattering/docs.md

 2. Create a scattering map for the subsurface scattering in Photoshop or equivalent.
 3. Use [Interface](https://wiki.highfidelity.com/wiki/Interface) to package the avatar and generate the FST.
 4. Add a description of the SSS to the FST using the JSON syntax.
-5. Link to your avatar's FST in Interface
+5. Link to your avatar's FST in Interface.

 ## Scattering Effect Examples

 Here's an example of the scattering effect.
 The left image has no scattering and the right image has scattering.
-You can see the red diffuse reflection along the shadow line and
+You can see the red diffuse reflection along the shadow line.

 | ![](no-scattering.jpg) | ![](scattering.jpg) |
 | ---------------------- | ------------------- |